Mallorca

 Timeline and Realistic Duration

-Weeks 2 to 3: Have the registration tax calculated and paid at the tax office.
-Book a DGT appointment.
+In parallel: Have the registration tax calculated and paid at the tax office.

 Tip: Run Steps in Parallel

 Don't wait for one step to be completed before starting the next.
-Booking the ITV appointment, comparing insurance and ordering the COC document can all be done at the same time.
+Starting the expediente, comparing insurance and ordering the CoC document can all be done at the same time.
 This easily saves 1 to 2 weeks.

 Avoiding Common Mistakes